junxit/us-congress-bills-112/metadata.md

 - 2011-12-08 — Placed on the Union Calendar, Calendar No. 216.
 - 2011-12-08 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-318, Part I.
 - 2011-12-08 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-318, Part I.
+- 2011-12-14 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hastings (WA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-12-14 — Considered under suspension of the rules. (consideration: CR H8948-8949)
+- 2011-12-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+443.
+- 2011-12-14 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2011-12-15 — Considered as unfinished business. (consideration: CR H8992-8993)
+- 2011-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 407 - 4 (Roll no. 936). (text: CR 12/14/2011 H8948-8949)
+- 2011-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 407 - 4 (Roll no. 936).(text: CR 12/14/2011 H8948-8949)
+- 2011-12-15 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.